24 festive things to make and do

 17. Go for a wintry walk

 Blow away the cobwebs by getting outside for a wintry walk.
 It's a great time to look at nature at its most glittery – think spider’s webs covered in dew and leaves tipped with frost.
 Rainbows can work towards their Nature interest badge by getting out in the great outdoors.
 Or find more activities for all ages in our 11 things to do outdoors in winter blog.

 We love these cute candy cane and felt mice.
 Their simple design makes them perfect for girls of all ages.
 Thanks to leader Angela from 3rd Washington Blackfell Rainbows for the suggestion – although she says 'all credit goes to Maureen (my mum) and unit helper with the idea!'

 19. Let it snow with your own snow globe ❄

-Snowy owl Samantha has been making glittery snow globes with 1st Bingham Brownies.
+Snowy owl Samantha of 1st Bingham Brownies suggests making glittery snow globes.
 She told us 'Our Brownies made snow globes with old baby food jars, plastic cake figures, water, glycerine, fake snow and loads of glitter!
 I'd recommend you super glue the figures to the lid first'.
 Make sure you check for allergies first too.

 20. Craft a Christmas gift

-1st Brightwell Guides have been turning buttons into homemade earrings.
-Their thrifty presentation boxes are made out of old Christmas cards too.
-Thanks to Jo for the suggestion.
+Thanks to Jo of 1st Brightwell Guides for the suggestion of turning buttons into homemade earrings.
+The thrifty presentation boxes are made out of old Christmas cards too.

 21. Bring a snowman to life